karimisdm/karimisdm/README.md

 ### I'm Saeedeh Karimi!👋
 <!-- - 🔭 I’m currently working on ... -->
-An enthusiastic and motivated graduate student with a passion for learning and a strong desire to contribute to enterprise projects.
+An enthusiastic and motivated developer with a passion for learning and a strong desire to contribute to enterprise projects.
 Familiar with algorithms, data structure, JavaScript, HTML, CSS, UI/UX, Python, SQL, relational databases, and Git.
 Experienced in problem-solving and eager to apply theoretical knowledge to real-world challenges with a practical mindset.
 I am also a good collaborator and a dynamic team player.
 Committed to continuous growth and am eager to continue my career in frontend development with a collaborative mindset.
   <!-- 🌱 Currently working on high-performance data-intensive applications. -->

  <!-- 👯 Looking to collaborate on Open Source Projects. -->